wp-plugins/updraftplus/readme.txt

 = Does UpdraftPlus delete all its settings when it is de-installed? =

 No. Doing so is "cleaner", but some users also de-install and re-install and don't want to have to re-enter their settings.
-If you want to remove all UpdraftPlus's settings, then there's a button down at the bottom of the settings page.
+If you want to remove all UpdraftPlus's settings, then there's a button down at the bottom of the settings page, which is activated when you click the link to show 'expert settings'.

 = I am not running the most recent version of UpdraftPlus.
 Should I upgrade? =